Sasitamada/minihelpdesk/QUICK_INSTALL.md

 ## 📝 Notes:

-- All data is stored in your NeonDB PostgreSQL database
+- All data is stored in your Render.com PostgreSQL database
 - Settings are saved locally in browser
 - Logout: Clear browser localStorage or clear data